pdpy-github/pdpy.github.io/docs/0.0.4/_sources/timeseries/index.rst.txt

 Time Series data
 ################

-Gravitational-wave detectors are time-domain instruments, recording gravitational-wave amplitude as a differential change in the lengths of each of the interferometer arms.
+Partial discharge detectors are time-domain instruments, recording partial discharge amplitude as a differential change in the lengths of each of the interferometer arms.
-The primary output of these detectors is a single time-stream of gravitational-wave strain (also referred to as *h(t)*).
+The primary output of these detectors is a single time-stream of partial discharge strain (also referred to as *h(t)*).

 Alongside the strain data, thousands of instrumental control and error signals and environmental monitors are recorded in real-time and